wenkokke/setup-agda/HACKING.md

 ## Update `haskell/actions` submodule

-1. Run the following commands, replacing `$HASKELL_ACTIONS_VERSION` with the new version:
+1. Run the following commands, replacing `$HASKELL_ACTIONS_VERSION` with the tag for the new version:
    ```sh
    cd vendor/haskell/actions
    git pull